Microbial Interaction

 Major Research Topics

-Microbial ecology in food fermentation (Fig.2)
+Microbial ecology in traditional food fermentation (Fig.2)

 TOR (Target of Rapamycin) signaling pathway (Fig. 4)